Daud Suleman

 Daud Elvin Suleman is a Malawian information and communications technology professional who serves as the Director General of the Malawi Communications Regulatory Authority.
 He is known for his leadership in advancing digital transformation, telecommunications regulation, and internet governance in Malawi In October 2025, He was suspended from his position pending investigations by the Government of Malawi.

 Early life

 Before his career in technology and public service, Suleman was an accomplished basketball player.
 He represented the Malawi national basketball team in the 2007 FIBA Africa Championship for men, participating in three games and contributing an average of 1.3 points, 3 rebounds, and 1 assist per game.
-He is also celebrated as a basketball legend in Malawi, having been honored and recognized for his contributions to the sport.
+He has also been honored and recognized for his contributions to the sport.

 Career

 Suleman was appointed as Director General of MACRA in October 2021 following a competitive recruitment process conducted by the Government of Malawi.
 Before his appointment, he worked in the technology and financial sectors, gaining experience in ICT policy, fintech, and systems innovation.

 As MACRA head, Suleman oversaw a number of initiatives aimed at enhancing digital literacy, expanding internet access, and modernizing Malawi's telecommunications sector.
 Under his leadership, MACRA issued a directive to phase out physical airtime and data scratch cards, transitioning mobile operators to electronic top-up systems.

 He has been an outspoken advocate for digital rights and online safety, acknowledging that Malawi's legal framework for ICTs remains outdated and needs reform.
 He has also called for collaboration between regulators, schools, and civil-society organizations to ensure that children and young users have safer experiences online.

 In 2024, Suleman was appointed to the International Telecommunication Union Digital Innovation Board, where he represents Malawi in global ICT innovation and policy discussions.
 His work has also been profiled by the GSMA and the International Institute of Communications (IIC), which describe him as a leading regional voice on digital transformation.

 Additionally, he has promoted the implementation of revenue assurance systems within MACRA to improve transparency and efficiency in the collection of telecommunications levies.